petre-renware/api_to_roefact/xl2roefact/tests/__wk_invoice_tax_total.md

 ## Calculation of items

+### Items "in scope" and as dict desired structure

 ```python
 cac_TaxTotal = {
     "cbc_TaxAmount": round(sum(cac_TaxSubtotal, 2),  #NOTE it is a summarization of next item which is a list (a detailed presentation of info)